 Are There Dog Supplements That Can Help Shedding?

 Are you waist deep in fur balls?
 Are you tired of finding fur on your clothes, in your food, attached to the furniture?
-Good news – we’ve got a few supplement ideas that may reduce shedding.
+You are not alone.
+Many doggo owners are battling that age-old fur battle.
+It’s the simple truth – some dogs shed more than others, and you will have to deal with all the excess hair.
+But not to worry, because we have good news – there are a few supplement ideas that may reduce shedding.

 Excessive shedding in dogs can be a nightmare.
 Nobody wants every inch of their home and every fiber of their clothing covered in their pup’s hair.
+It is unhygienic, messy, and very difficult to get rid of.
 You may want to turn to supplements to help with shedding, but the truth is there’s no one supplement that’s universally considered effective in curbing excess shedding.
 However, there are a few supplements that may help, so if you’re desperate, they might be worth a go to see if they work for you.
+They can definitely reduce the shedding, and make cleaning all the more easier!

 This is a sponsored placement

 Dealing with all that pet hair on your furniture, clothes, and all around your home can be overwhelming.
+Many dog owners faced this problem, and realized that not much can help expect a hair roller and some thorough brushing.
+That is, until now.
 In addition to dog supplements, your pet will need regular grooming to help shedding – and Vital Care can help you save a lot of money on the visits to the grooming salon.
 Petco’s Vital Care offers you an affordable solution to take care of your pet’s routine wellness needs.
 In addition to covering the costs of unlimited preventative vet exams, this plan also provides unlimited 30% discounts on full-grooming services and monthly rewards that can be used to buy food, toys, and more.
 Unlike traditional pet insurance plans, this pet care program helps you reduce the chances of health issues occurring in the first place, rather than treating them after the fact.
 Their complete wellness care makes sure your pet is being taken care of, head to tail, with regular checkups and grooming.
 Easy to sign up for and economical, this pet care plan will make sure your dog gets only the best care even when you’re on a strict budget.

 Should you be Worried about Excess Shedding?

 If your pet is healthy then, by all means, try out a few supplements.
 Excess shedding can be caused by a lack of dietary fat, so adding certain oils to your pup’s food might help him with this issue.
-Many people recommend fish or flax oils, due to that fact that they’re high in omega fatty acids, but in both cases you need to be certain that the oils don’t go rancid.
+Many people recommend fish or flax oils, due to the fact that they’re high in omega fatty acids, but in both cases you need to be certain that the oils don’t go rancid.
 As such, some people prefer to use extra virgin coconut oil.
+Whatever your choice, you can be pleasantly surprised to learn that the fix was so simple.
+Of course, your vet can always nudge in the right direction, and recognize if these oils would help your pet.

 Related: How to Control Your Cat’s Shedding

+OK, this one might sound weird.
+But the funny thing is, it works!
 Brewer’s yeast is full of biotin and B vitamins, along with those wonderful omega 3 and 6 fatty acids.
-It’s generally considered a great supplement for keeping canine coat in top condition, and this can include helping with shedding.
+All of these are vital for your pet’s wellbeing, and for the quality of their hair.
+It’s generally considered a great supplement for keeping a canine coat in top condition, and this can include helping with shedding.
 It’s possible to buy brewer’s yeast tablets that are specifically designed for doggy use.
+You would be astonished at the difference this supplement can make.
+Of course, it is always best to consult with your vet before giving such pills to your dog, just in case.

 Commercial Shedding Supplements

 There are also a range of supplements on the market that are specifically designed to help with excess shedding in dogs.
-These can contain a range of ingredients, and some may be more effective than others.
+They are built specifically for this purpose, and can contain a range of ingredients, and some may be more effective than others.
 Many of them simply contain oils and/or brewer’s yeast, repackaged at a higher price.
 In which case, it probably works out cheaper for you to buy the ingredients separately.
+Some, however, can be all but revolutionary, containing new medicines that target the hair follicles specifically.

 Other Ways to Help Shedding

-The most effective way to control shedding in your dog is regular grooming.
+Still, the most effective way to control shedding in your dog is the classic, old school way – regular grooming.
+No matter what supplements you give your dog, you will still have to get busy and do some brushing and grooming.
 This is especially important in long-haired breeds.
-While your four-legged friend will ultimately be losing the same amount of fur, you’ll be brushing it out and disposing of it, so it won’t end up all over your couch!
-Many owners sign the praises of de-shedding tools, such as The FURminator, which are even more effective at brushing out fur that’s about to shed.
-Feeding your pooch a high-quality diet preferably one that contains human-grade ingredients, can also help reduce shedding.
+While your four legged friend will ultimately be losing the same amount of fur, you’ll be brushing it out and disposing of it, so it won’t end up all over your couch!
+Many owners sing the praises of de-shedding tools, such as The FURminator, which are even more effective at brushing out fur that’s about to shed.
+Such novel tools can be numerous on the market and totally different.
+If you happen to find one that really works for you – great!
+Another solution to excess shedding can be hidden in the food your pet eats.
+Feeding your pooch a high quality diet preferably one that contains human grade ingredients, can also help reduce shedding.

 Best Dog Shedding Supplements

-When combined with a proper grooming routine and a well-balanced diet, dog shedding supplements can work wonders for your pooch’s coat.
-Take a look at our selection of best supplements for shedding- and make your pick.
+When combined with a proper grooming routine and a well balanced diet, dog shedding supplements can work wonders for your pooch’s coat.
+Sometimes, the fix is simple and quick, but sometimes it might take a bit of extra work.
+Either way, supplements can work wonders for your dog's coat.
+Take a look at our selection of best supplements for shedding - and make your pick.

 1. Editor’s Pick: Shed-X Dermaplex Liquid Daily Supplement for Dogs